Honorary Consultant Neurologist

 - Member of the South Yorkshire Interest Group in Dementia.

 I completed my undergraduate medical degree in Liverpool in 1998 and did my medical training in London.
 I have worked as a neurology SpR in Singapore and Nottingham prior to joining the University of Sheffield as a PhD student in 2005.
-I worked as a clinical lecturer in neurology from 2010-2013 and have recently taken up a consultant neurology post.
+I worked as a clinical lecturer in neurology from 2010-2013 and started as consultant neurology in 2013 before taking up my Senior Lecturer post in 2017.
 My main subspecialty interest is in dementia.

-I am co- module leader on two parts of the MSc in Clinical Neurology (Neurodegeneration and applied neuro-anatomy) and lead the research projects module.
+I am co- module leader on two parts of the MSc in Clinical Neurology and lead the research projects module.
 I helped set up this MSc and develop the curriculum and teaching components.
-I teach undergraduate medical students and on the Foundations in Relationship-centred dementia care.
+I teach undergraduate medical students.

 Sheffield Institute for Translational Neuroscience,